 Group Vs Entity Reporting, IFRS 16 and ASC 842 dual reporting for organisations requiring to declare the impact on the balance sheet of leases across multiple entities within a global group.

 Automated classification of short term leases and small value lease exemptions, along with FASB operational and finance lease classifications.

 Model leases on full retrospective, modified a, modified b to understand the material impact.

-Compounding on a daily rate or monthly rate in line with a client’s accounting calendar i.e. standard calendar months, retail accounting periods (4-4-5).
+Compounding on a daily rate or monthly rate in line with a client’s accounting calendar i.e. standard calendar months, 13 weeks, retail and manufacturing accounting periods (4-4-5).

 Lessee and lessor disclosure reports (IFRS 16 & ASC 842).

 IFRS 16 & ASC 842 journal entries per period – standard reporting or ability to interface to ERP.

 USED BY THE 4 LARGEST SUPERMARKET BRANDS IN THE UK